FedML-AI/doc.fedml.ai/docs/federate/getting_started.md

 The FedML logo reflects the mission of FedML Inc. We aim to build simple and versatile APIs for machine learning running anywhere and at any scale.
 In other words, FedML supports both federated learning for data silos and distributed training for acceleration with MLOps and Open Source support, covering both cutting-edge academia research and industrial grade use cases.

-- **TensorOpera Federate Simulation** - Simulating federated learning in the real world: (1) simulate FL using a single process (2) MPI-based FL Simulator (3) NCCL-based FL Simulator (fastest)
+- **ChainOpera Federate Simulation** - Simulating federated learning in the real world: (1) simulate FL using a single process (2) MPI-based FL Simulator (3) NCCL-based FL Simulator (fastest)
-- **TensorOpera Fedeate Cross-silo** - Cross-silo Federated Learning for cross-organization/account training, including Python-based edge SDK.
+- **ChainOpera Fedeate Cross-silo** - Cross-silo Federated Learning for cross-organization/account training, including Python-based edge SDK.
-- **TensorOpera Federate Smartphones** - Cross-device Federated Learning for Smartphones and IoTs, including edge SDK for Android/iOS and embedded Linux.
+- **ChainOpera Federate Smartphones** - Cross-device Federated Learning for Smartphones and IoTs, including edge SDK for Android/iOS and embedded Linux.

-- **TensorOpera FedML**: TensorOpera FedML's federated learning operation pipeline for AI running anywhere and at any scale.
+- **ChainOpera FedML**: ChainOpera FedML's federated learning operation pipeline for AI running anywhere and at any scale.

 ## **Quick Start for Open Source Library**